vyasanand/Kubernetes-Deployments-and-Add-ons/docs/09-AKS.md

-# Deploy a Azure Managed Kubernetes Cluster (AKS) using Terraform
+# Deploy Azure Managed Kubernetes Cluster (AKS) using Terraform

 In this demo we will deploy a AKS cluster with three nodes.